-Food shortages have ranged from serious to harmlessly annoying this year.
-For example, the pandemic caused shortages of meat and flour in the spring, which understandably scared many Americans, and prompted a wave of pandemic hoarding (and here's how likely it is to happen again.)
+Food shortages have ranged from serious to harmlessly annoying last year.
+For example, the pandemic caused shortages of meat and flour in the spring, which understandably scared many Americans, and prompted a wave of pandemic hoarding.

 But there have also been shortages of our favorite beverages and snacks, not necessarily things we can't live without, but rather the things we don't want to live without.
 Because of an astronomic increase in demand for popular items like Coke, Campbell's soup, and Lay's chips, food companies scrambled to meet the new demand and avoid shortages.
 They ramped up production of their best-selling items, which inevitably meant that their more niche products fell by the wayside.

-The following snacks have been difficult to find in grocery stores this year, so we searched the internet for some answers.
+The following snacks have been difficult to find in grocery stores, so we searched the internet for some answers.
 We found that some are on a temporary hiatus while others have been quietly discontinued for good.
 For more, check out 10 Beverages Vanishing From Grocery Shelves This Year.

 Doritos Salsa Verde

-In early March, Frito-Lay decided to reduce the number of their products by about 21%, which means that some much-loved flavors of their iconic Doritos and Lay's chips were discontinued or put on pause.
-The company responded to a fan Tweet in May confirming the Salsa Verde flavor was among those experiencing a temporary pause in production.
+Last year, Frito-Lay decided to reduce the number of their products by about 21%, which means that some much-loved flavors of their iconic Doritos and Lay's chips were discontinued or put on pause.
+The company responded to a fan Tweet confirming the Salsa Verde flavor was among those experiencing a temporary pause in production.
 Although the company said they would resume production soon, this flavor is still difficult to find in stores.

 Don't forget to sign up for our newsletter to get the latest grocery news delivered straight to your inbox.